Where to Fish in Charlotte: 2022

-Ready to get your fishing on but don't have the right equipment?
+Ready to get your fishing on but don’t have the right equipment?
 No problem.
-You can borrow a rod and reel for up to 24 hours at the below nature preserves.
+You can borrow a rod and reel for up to 24 hours at the following nature preserves:

-Access to Mountain Island Lake offers numerous fishing, kayaking and canoeing opportunities, including a fishing doc.
+Access to Mountain Island Lake offers numerous fishing, kayaking and canoeing opportunities, including a fishing dock.

 Reedy Creek Park features three ponds and a fishing pier, and is open from dawn until dusk.
 Dragonfly Pond is seven acres in size and has a depth range of 1-9 feet.
 It contains largemouth bass and bluegill.
-Kingfisher Pond is three acres in size and has a depth range of 3-7 feet.
+Kingfisher Pond is three acres in size and has a depth range of 3 to 7 feet.
 It contains largemouth bass and bluegill.

 Mecklenburg County Parks

 Looking for the your secret neighborhood fishing spot?
 Start with Mecklenburg County’s Community Fishing Program, which includes a number of ponds at parks stocked for public fishing.
 Parks are open every day from dawn until dusk.
 See the list below for where to fish and click here for addresses and types of fish stocked in each pond.